Donald Haines: Our Gang

 Haines's tenure began during the early talkies up through the "Miss Crabtree episodes," and then the early Spanky episodes.
 He would leave with Jackie Cooper for feature films at Paramount only to return a few months later.
 He was 11 years old when he joined the gang in 1930.
 His association with the Our Gang series lasted through 1933.

 Haines's first short was Shivering Shakespeare, which featured him giggling his way through his lines.
 He was intended to originally be a full-time character playing the tough guy and was cast as such in The First Seven Years, opposite Jackie Cooper.
 After that, he played a recurring character with occasional lines of dialogue until 1931.
 At that time he was offered a contract with Paramount that began with a role in a feature called Skippy.
 Cooper also was offered a role on that feature along with a contract.
 Both Jackie and Donald are missing from the final scenes of the second-to-last short made in the 1930-31 season, Bargain Day, owing to their beginning work at Paramount.

 Haines left Paramount to return to Hal Roach Studios just in time for the 1931-32 season.
 Haines would resume his role as a recurring character with occasional dialogue for the next two seasons.
 Haines left the Our Gang series at the age of 15 after appearing in the 1933 short Fish Hooky.

 Later career

 Haines left the Our Gang series in 1933 but continued working as an actor at Hal Roach Studios on many shorts and features until 1940.
 His work during this time included appearances in the East Side Kids films East Side Kids and Boys of the City as "Pee Wee" and then in That Gang of Mine, Pride of the Bowery, Flying Wild, Bowery Blitzkrieg, and Spooks Run Wild as "Skinny."
 He also played Jerry Cruncher Jr. in the film version of A Tale of Two Cities.

 Death

 Haines enlisted as an aviation cadet in the United States Army Air Forces on December 10, 1941, to serve in World War II.
-He was killed in action on February 20, 1943, in North Africa.
-At the time of his death, his rank was first lieutenant.
+On February 20, 1943, first lieutenant Haines was flying a Bell P-39 Airacobra on a strafing mission against Erwin Rommel's forces during the Battle of Kasserine Pass in Tunisia.
+His fighter group, the 93rd Fighter Squadron, destroyed a locomotive and train cars, and 34 enemy trucks.
+Haines failed to return from the mission, and was listed as killed in action.
 Haines is buried in Inglewood Park Cemetery in Los Angeles.